Louisiana Senate backs transgender sports ban veto override

 “If we do not fix this problem, women will never win in sports in the future,” Fesi said.

 The transgender sports ban was the driving force behind the majority-Republican House and Senate decision to return to the Louisiana Capitol.
-Also drawing attention was Edwards’ rejection of legislation allowing people 21 and older to carry a concealed handgun without a permit or safety training.

-But they also can consider other measures that Edwards rejected, such as his removal of specific projects from budget bills, or legislation that sought to ban coronavirus vaccine mandates, mandated regular audits of elections and requirements that local school systems publish their finances in the Louisiana Checkbook online site.
+But they also could consider other measures that Edwards rejected, such as his removal of specific projects from budget bills, or legislation that sought to ban coronavirus vaccine mandates, mandated regular audits of elections and requirements that local school systems publish their finances in the Louisiana Checkbook online site.

 In all, Edwards jettisoned 28 bills from the regular session that ended in June.
 The veto session can last up to five days, but legislative leaders said they hope to wrap up well before Saturday.